lopez-labs/RHEL9-DISA-STIG/README.md

 ## Reflection

 After I completed these manual remediations I reran the SCAP scan to verify the success of the fixes.
 The <a href="https://github.com/lopez-labs/RHEL9-DISA-STIG/blob/main/LabScreenshots/%20SCAPScanScoreAfterManualRemediation.png">SCAP scan score after remediation</a> was 36.36%, an increase of only 1.3%.
 Although this is a small increase overall, CAT 1 open finding vulnerabilities were reduced by 70% as is seen by this <a href="">before</a> and <a href="">after</a>.
+This lab provided hands-on experience with the end-to-end process of hardening RHEL9 according to DISA STIG requirements and mapping findings to NIST SP 800-53 controls.
+I learned the value of structured remediation—prioritizing CAT I findings, then iteratively scanning and fixing vulnerabilities.
+One of the main challenges was the manual nature of compliance validation and remediation, which required careful cross-referencing between scan results, STIG IDs, and associated controls.
+The tools (SCAP, SCC, Nessus, STIG Viewer) were invaluable, but integrating their outputs and maintaining documentation consistency demanded diligence.
+Despite these challenges, the remediation efforts resulted in a measurable improvement in compliance scores, demonstrating the effectiveness of systematic security hardening.

 ---

 ## Going Forward

-This lab exercise demonstrated the end-to-end process of applying the STIG/RMF, mapping vulnerabilities to NIST controls, leveraging industry-standard tools, and documenting compliance activities.
-This approach ensures systems are hardened against threats and meet federal compliance standards.
+To build on this work I plan to update this repo with documentaion of automating more of the workflow by leveraging Ansible playbooks for configuration changes and validations.
+In the futute I plan to integrate continuous monitoring tools which would help maintain compliance over time and ties in with the final step of RMF process.

 <a href=""></a>